blueblur0730/modified-plugins/source/find_convar_cmd_owner/README.md

  *  - added cmd 'sm_find_its_owner' to find a cvar/cmd's owner.
  *  - added cmd 'sm_find_its_concvar' to find a plugin's cvar/cmd.
  *
- *  - BUG 'sm_find_its_concvar' casues server crash when specifiying some certain plugin, most probably caused when a plugin have
+ *  - BUG 'sm_find_its_concvar' causes server crash when specifiying some certain plugin, most probably caused when a plugin have
  *    multiple source files. such as NekoSpecials.
  *
  */